ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/index.md

   which would download `https://github.com/some-project/some-repo/releases/download/v1.1.1/plugin.zip` and internally extract `plugin.exe` from that archive.

-Each `binaryUrlPlugin` can take an optional `options` parameter which will be passed as an option to the plugin if specified.

 You can also mark these plugins as being optional by setting `<optional>true</optional>` on the individual plugin objects.
 This will prevent the Maven plugin from failing the build if the `protoc` plugin cannot be resolved.
 This is useful for specific cases where resources may only be available during CI builds but do not